 Acknowledging that standard proposal writing can be intimidating, hyper academic and a barrier for many artists and organizers, the Khyber accepts submissions in a variety of formats.
 If communicating via text doesn’t feel accessible to you, you are so welcome to share your ideas through video, audio or IRL presentation, which we can record for you upon request and need.

 All applications, unless arranged otherwise are to be submitted by email to email@example.com.
 All files must be contained within a single folder that is Mac compatible, then sent using Dropbox, WeTransfer or directly by email, if files aren’t exceedingly large.
 We do not accept CDs or DVDs.
-Artists, who wish to apply through recorded presentation or those who require assistance, have the opportunity to schedule appointments with Khyber staff using email above.
+Artists, who wish to apply through recorded presentation or those who require assistance, have the opportunity to schedule appointments over Zoom with Khyber staff by emailing firstname.lastname@example.org.

 Please address the following in your submission.

-- Program– Include name of the program you are applying to in the subject line of your email.
-This may be “General Submissions” for exhibitions and projects or a specific program such as “KREAM” “the CARE project” or “Khyber Window”.
+- Program– Include the name of the program you are applying to in the subject line of your email.
+This may be “General Submissions” for exhibitions or projects or to a specific program such as “KREAM” “the CARE project” or “Khyber Window”.

 - Artist bio– Tell us about yourself; include your name and pronouns, where you are situated in the world, your artistic practice, interests, previous projects and/or experiences.
 Specify if this application is solo or from a collective duo or group.
 If you use social media, include your handles and/or artist website.
 CVs, links to articles and/or professional references are optional, but can be included if you feel it is relevant to your proposal.

 - Description– Share what you would like to do.
 Include if your work has a title, materials used or involved and if events will take place at the Khyber, offsite or online.
+Please review our access page with COVID-19 protocols and consider the realities of the pandemic within your description and planning.
 Speak to any other details you feel are relevant.
 Images, audio, video or text as support material is welcomed.
+Past juries have found visual sketches of how the gallery will be utilized as extremely helpful.

 - For general submissions propose anything.
 Be specific in describing what you are proposing, which can be but is not limited to an exhibition, performance, workshop, artist talk or panel, screening, reading, a single event and/or series of.